-Alyn is the drummer with the Scottish National Jazz Orchestra, a position he has held for the past 4 years.
-In November 2004 through jazz saxophonist Tommy Smiths recommendation, Alyn was invited to deputise for drummer Gary Novak (Chick Corea, Alannis Morrisette) in Joe Lockes Four Walls of Freedom band which featured Tommy Smith and Ed Howard (Shirley Horn, Roy Haynes) where he played for a weeks residency at Ronnie Scotts in London.
+Alyn is the drummer with the Scottish National Jazz Orchestra.
+In November 2004 through jazz saxophonist Tommy Smiths recommendation, Alyn was invited to deputise for drummer Gary Novak (Chick Corea, Alannis Morrisette) in Joe Lockes Four Walls of Freedom band which featured Tommy Smith and Ed Howard (Shirley Horn, Roy Haynes) where he played for a week's residency at Ronnie Scotts in London.
 He is also featured on Tommy Smith latest album - Forbidden Fruit.

-He has just finished writing & producing his own first solo album which is due out in 2009 along with a busy 'Tune-Up' tour planned.
-It features his regular trio - Ross Hamilton (bass) & David Dunsmuir (gtr) as well as special guests - Tommy Smith (tnr sax), Jason Rebello (pno), Paul Towndrow (alto/sop sax), Ryan Quigley (trumpet) & Maureen McMullan (vox).
+His first solo album was released in 2009 and was promoted with the busy 'Tune-Up' tour.
+This featured his regular trio - Ross Hamilton (bass) & David Dunsmuir (gtr) as well as special guests - Tommy Smith (tnr sax), Jason Rebello (pno), Paul Towndrow (alto/sop sax), Ryan Quigley (trumpet) & Maureen McMullan (vox).

 For further information -